-Workers dumping or pouring unbonded, bulk, specialty filtration fiber products where engineering controls are absent should wear a NIOSH certified dust respirator (certified N95 or greater).
+It is recommended that workers dumping or pouring unbonded, bulk, specialty filtration fiber products where engineering controls are absent wear a NIOSH certified dust respirator (certified N95 or greater).
 See OSHA's Respiratory Protection Standard.

 PRODUCT REMOVAL WORK PRACTICES

 These recommended work practices are applicable for workers removing SVF products during significant repair or demolition activity.
 Additional precautions may be required if workers are also exposed to other products or substances.
 In such circumstances, more stringent recommendations may apply to those products.